ThinkDataEd/curriculum/docs/unit3/section2.md

 • Download data from the Internet that was collected via an observational study.

-• Clean data set by adding variable names.
+• Clean dataset by adding variable names.

 • Create scatterplots of two variables and determine possible relationships between them, as well as identify potential confounding variables.